 Costs associated with housing are one of the leading expenses in household budgets, with housing costs being the top expense in many household budgets across the nation.
-There is a consensus that a household is considered cost-burdened if it spends 30% or more of its household income on housing costs each month.
+There is a consensus that a household is considered cost-burdened if it spends 30% or more of its household income on housing costs.
 This is the accepted definition of housing affordability by HUD.
-In 2022, over 11% of all households within Oneida County were considered cost-burdened based on this definition.
-Figure 3-5 shows the percentage of households considered cost-burdened.
+In 2022, over 11% of all households within Oneida County spent more than 30% of their household income on housing, making them cost-burdened.
+Figure 3-5 shows the percentage of households considered cost-burdened due to spending more than 30% of their income on housing.